nightingaleproject/vital_records_fhir_messaging_ig/input/pagecontent/message.md

 Figure 8 illustrates two message extraction failures:

 1. A Death Record Submission could not be extracted from the message and an Extraction Error Response is returned instead of an Acknowledgement.
-2. A Coding Response could not be extracted from the message and an Extraction Error Response is returned instead of an acknowledgement.  __Note__:<mark>The NCHS API currently does not support [ExtractionErrorMessage].
+2. A Coding Response could not be extracted from the message and an Extraction Error Response is returned instead of an acknowledgement.
+Note that acknowledgements are not expected for Extraction Error Messages. __Note__:<mark>The NCHS API currently does not support [ExtractionErrorMessage].
 In the event that a jurisdiction has an extraction error NCHS should be contacted using out of band channels (e.g., e-mail). </mark>

 Extraction Error Response should use a [ExtractionErrorMessage].